 Some CPA review course providers have been in the game for a long time.
-For example, due to their industry longevity, you may have heard of Becker, Gleim, and Wiley before you even started your search for a CPA review course.
-But some CPA review providers who are up and coming in comparison have still been able to achieve a good reputation in a short time.
+Due to their industry longevity, you may have heard of Becker, Gleim, and Wiley before you even started your search for a CPA review course.
+But some CPA review providers who are up-and-coming in comparison have still been able to achieve a good reputation in a short time.

 One such course that hasn’t been around forever but is making a name for itself is Surgent CPA Review.
-Surgent is a young company, but they’ve been taking big strides to establish themselves among the best of the best.
+Surgent is a young company, but they’ve been taking big strides to establish themselves among the best.
+(For instance, Surgent’s study materials also make “best of” lists in categories like the SIE exam.)
 So, knowing that Surgent seems to be the hot new thing, you need to know: is Surgent CPA good?
-Only by answering this question can you determine if Surgent CPA Review is a better course for you than something from those other brand names.
+By answering this question, you can determine if Surgent CPA Review is the right course for you to pass the CPA Exam.

 So, what aspects about Surgent CPA Review prove that this course is high-quality?
 Well, the following Surgent facts can help you quickly see why Surgent ranks among the other great review courses on the market.

-Surgent’s proprietary A.S.A.P. adaptive learning technology is one of the best at generating a CPA Exam study path specifically tailored to your individual strengths and weaknesses.
+Surgent’s proprietary A.S.A.P.
+Technology is adaptive learning at its best.
+Basically, it generates a CPA Exam study path specifically tailored to your individual strengths and weaknesses.

-Due to its ability to detect and perfect your weak areas with the exam content, Surgent CPA Review significantly reduces your study time, saving you hundreds of hours.
+Due to its ability to detect and perfect your weak areas with the exam content, Surgent CPA Review significantly reduces your study time.
+In the end, you could save hundreds of hours of studying.

 Only Surgent CPA Review comes with ReadySCORE, a 94% accurate estimate of what you would score on the CPA Exam if you took it right now.

-Surgent’s lead lecturers, Liz Kolar and Jack Surgent, are among the best in the industry, as they’ve won awards for their skills in creating effective learning environments.
+Surgent’s lead lecturers, Liz Kolar and Jack Surgent, are among the best in the industry.
+In fact, they’ve even won awards for their skills in creating effective learning environments.

 On this site, you can find exclusive Surgent CPA discounts for all 3 of Surgent’s complete course offerings and on their individual course sections as well.

 Therefore, none of Surgent’s courses are bad.
-Instead, you can be totally equipped to pass the CPA Exam by relying on Surgent’s most economical option, the Essentials Pass course, alone.
+Instead, you could be totally equipped to pass the CPA Exam by relying on Surgent’s most economical option, the Essentials Pass course, alone.